Checkout the Latest Courses and Hands-On Labs from Skill Me UP!

 In this hands-on lab you will work with the fundamentals of PowerShell.
 Topics will include checking the PowerShell Version, getting help on commands, managing your profile, and the basics of using PowerShell variables, piping and Cmdlets.

 In this hands-on lab, you will learn about using modules to organize your code with PowerShell.
+You will examine snap-ins and modules, create a simple module, and create a module manifest.

 In this hands-on lab, you will learn how to use objects with PowerShell.
+You will work with .NET objects, COM objects, and WMI objects.

 In this hands-on lab, you will learn about using PowerShell Providers.
+This lab will involve viewing providers, using the registry provider, and using the certificate provider.